 The reports are easily shareable with interested parties.

-The goals you can set are either activity-based or deal-based and can also be assigned to members of your team.
+The goals you can set are either activity-based or deal-based and can also be assigned to your team members.

 4) Email and Communication Tracking

-The email and communication tracking feature provide you with the option to automatically link conversions to deals and contacts.
+The email and communication tracking feature allows you to automatically link conversions to deals and contacts.

-You get live notifications to find out whether an email was opened or links in it were clicked.
+You get live notifications to find out whether an email was opened or links were clicked.

-The feature also includes ready-made email templates, two-way email sync, a group email feature, and more.
+The feature includes ready-made email templates, two-way email sync, group email, and more.

 4.1 Contact Management

-A sub-feature is contact management that divides leads and contacts into two categories: “people and “organizations.”
+A sub-feature is contact management which divides leads and contacts into two categories: “people and “organizations.”